 A reimbursement invoice will only be issued after an agreement has been executed, the vehicle or engine is replaced, and adequate dealership invoices for the purchase of the vehicle or equipment have been submitted to SMAQMD.
 The participant must submit a Sacramento County Payee Data Form along with their signed funding agreements before the project can be funded.
-Invoices must include a copy of the final purchase order detailing the actual purchase price of the vehicle or emission control technology and cannot be processed until after inspection of the funded technology.
+Invoices must include a copy of the final purchase order marked as final detailing the actual purchase price of the vehicle or emission control technology and cannot be processed until after inspection of the funded technology.
 Reimbursement checks can be issued to either one party (the applicant) or to two parties (the applicant and the dealership).
-Reimbursement may take between 4-8 weeks from the time the reimbursement invoice is received by project staff.
-Prompt submittal of all required documentation is the best way to speed processing of the reimbursement check.